 East Midlands Councils Health Review

-MPs, councillors and health professionals will hold a summit meeting at Westminster on Thursday 30th October 2014 to discuss the effectiveness of health services across the East Midlands, as part of a 'Health Review' led by East Midlands Councils.
+MPs, councillors and health professionals held a summit meeting at Westminster on Thursday 30th October 2014 to discuss the effectiveness of health services across the East Midlands, as part of a 'Health Review' led by East Midlands Councils.

 Supporting information on 'funding for healthcare - inequalities in the East Midlands' is available below: